All Topics

 By

-A novel experimental pill called daraxonrasib has shown promise in extending survival for patients with advanced pancreatic cancer.
-The drug blocks a mutated protein (KRAS) that fuels tumor growth in over 90% of pancreatic cancer cases.
-Researchers reported that the daily pills nearly doubled survival time, marking a significant step forward in treating one of the deadliest cancers, though it is not a cure.
+A new experimental pill called daraxonrasib has shown promising results in extending survival for patients with advanced pancreatic cancer, nearly doubling survival time in clinical trials.
+The drug blocks a mutated protein (KRAS) that drives tumor growth in over 90% of pancreatic cancer cases, a target that had been considered undruggable for decades, according to multiple outlets including CNBC and the Chicago Tribune.